GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 ~~~
 {: #fig-transport-parameter-format title="multicast_client_params Format"}

-The Reserved, IPv6 Channels Allowed, IPv4 Channels Allowed, Max Aggregate Rate, Max Channel ID and Max Joined Count fields are identical to their analogous fields in the MC_LIMITS frame ({{client-limits-frame}}) and hold the initial values.
+The Reserved, IPv4 Channels Allowed, IPv6 Channels Allowed, Max Aggregate Rate, Max Channel IDs and Max Joined Count fields are identical to their analogous fields in the MC_LIMITS frame ({{client-limits-frame}}) and hold the initial values.

 A server MUST NOT send MC_ANNOUNCE ({{channel-announce-frame}}) frames with addresses using an IP Family that is not allowed according to the IPv4 and IPv6 Channels Allowed fields in the multicast_client_params, unless and until a later MC_LIMITS ({{client-limits-frame}}) frame adds permission for a different address family.